 More specifically, our solution boosts data collecting and makes mapping the Moon more feasible.
 Our autonomous hoppers are enabling customers to map and mine the Moon.

 The Moon has an abundance of precious natural resources and opportunities.
 These include:

 - Abundant Water Resources

 - The Potential for Lunar Ark

-While our Moon is only 3-4 days away, its surface presents true challenges to space explorer and investors.
+While our Moon is only 3-4 days away, its surface presents true challenges to space explorers and investors.
 This is where WeSpace Technologies comes in.

 Rovers, the current vehicles, are used to traverse distances from the landing site.
 Through rovers, we can observe the terrain of a planet, gather important information about natural resources, and better understand planetary surfaces.

 While these pieces of technology are common, they are lacking in some areas:

 - Ground vehicles have limited mobility.
 Each vehicle has its own limitations which depend on performance characteristics such as gradability and obstacle negotiation capability.
 In other words, with the current technology, it is difficult to traverse steep or rough terrain.
 In addition, terrain with low bearing strength represents a mobility hazard.

 - Ground vehicles can only cover small areas.
 Current planetary vehicles just don’t have the speed and mobility for long-range driving.
 This is primarily due to limited onboard autonomous capabilities for long-range driving in challenging terrains.